Aeta people: Origins

 The Aeta are the descendants of the same early "East-Eurasian" meta-population, which also gave rise to modern East Asians and Australasians, among other populations of the Asia-Pacific region.
 The earliest modern human migrations into the Philippine islands were during the Paleolithic, around 40,000 years ago, followed by two other migration waves between 25,000 and 12,000 years ago, through the Sundaland land bridges that linked the islands with the Asian mainland.
 The latest migration wave is associated with the Austronesian peoples (c.
 7,000 years ago) from Taiwan.
 Philippine Negritos furthermore display craniometric and dental affinities (Sundadonty) with various southern East Asian and Japanese populations, suggesting deep ancestral ties.

 Many modern Aeta display significant Austronesian admixture (~10% to 30%) due to population contact and mixing after the arrival of Austronesians.
-The modern Aeta speak Austronesian languages, although with a high number of non-Austronesian vocabulary, and follow a syncretic cultural practices, incorporating many Austronesian elements into their traditional culture.
+The modern Aeta speak Austronesian languages, although with a high amount of non-Austronesian vocabulary, and follow a syncretic cultural practices, incorporating many Austronesian elements into their traditional culture.
 Conversely, other Austronesian Filipino ethnic groups, not traditionally considered Negritos, also have Negrito admixture (~10 to 20%), highlighting mutual contact and influence.
 Aetas are most closely related to the Batak people of Palawan.

 A recent study in 2021 analyzing archaic ancestry in 118 Philippine ethnic groups discovered an independent admixture event into Philippine Negritos from Denisovans.
 The Ayta Magbukon in particular were found to possess the highest level of Denisovan ancestry in the world (between 3 and 9%), which is about ~30%–40% higher than the amount observed among Australo-Papuans, suggesting that distinct Islander Denisovan populations existed in the Philippines, which admixed with modern humans after their arrival.
 At the same time, Central Luzon Negritos such as the Ayta Magbukon and Ayta Ambala were also found to have the least amount of Austronesian-derived ancestry of all sampled Philippine ethnic groups, at ~10%–20%.

 Colonial era contacts and responses

 Unlike many other Filipino ethnic groups, the Aetas have shown resistance to change.
 Aetas had little interaction with the Spaniards as they remained in the mountains during the Spanish rule.
 Even the attempts of the Spaniards to settle them in reducciones or reservations failed all throughout Spanish rule.

 According to Spanish observers like Miguel López de Legazpi, Negritos possessed iron tools and weapons.
 Their speed and accuracy with a bow and arrow were proverbial and they were fearsome warriors.
 Unwary travelers or field workers were often easy targets.
 Despite their martial prowess, however, the Aeta's small numbers, primitive economy and lack of organization often made them easy prey for better-organized groups.
 Zambals seeking people to enslave would often take advantage of their internal feuding.
 They were often enslaved and sold to Borneo and China, and, unlike the serf feudal system (alipin) imposed on other Filipinos, there was little chance of manumission.

+American colonizers built Clark Air Base after seizing 32,000 hectares of land, thereby dispossessing Aeta communities.